matthieumeo/cookiecutter-pyxu/README.md

 ## Resources

-Please consult the [pycsou plugin docs](https://pycsou.org/stable/plugins/index.html) for more information on how to create a plugin.
+Please consult the [pyxu plugin docs](https://pyxu-org.github.io/fair/contribute.html) for more information on how to create a plugin.

 Details on why this plugin template is using the `src` layout can be found [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure) and [here](https://hynek.me/articles/testing-packaging/)